Developer(s) – Carbonated Games & Astraware

 Graphics – N/A (10/10)

-It could be argued that there was fractionally more basis in visual diversity in Tetris since there is Russian imagery and architecture to be found in things like the start menu, but games like this don’t really need to stand out from a visual perspective, since they rely solely on gameplay, so I don’t think there’s any call for them to lost out on marks for not having great visuals.
+It could be argued that there was fractionally more basis in visual diversity in Tetris since there are Russian imagery and architecture to be found in things like the start menu, but games like this don’t really need to stand out from a visual perspective since they rely solely on gameplay, so I don’t think there’s any call for them to lose out on marks for not having great visuals.
 Even Candy Crush Saga would get a pass at this in my opinion, since no one I have met who plays it on a regular basis has ever commented on how great the visuals may be; only of how addictive they think the game is.

 Gameplay – 10/10

-With several different gameplay modes, and a level of challenge that would satisfy even Tetris players, Hexic is an absolute joy to play for hours on end.
+With several different gameplay modes and a level of challenge that would satisfy even Tetris players, Hexic is an absolute joy to play for hours on end.
 Even after players may unlock every Xbox achievement, there’s more than enough basis in replay value for them to come back to this title again and again.
 I doubt there’s as much history shrouded around this game, as there was with Tetris, but it is just as addictive.